 I watched the man (who appeared to be bald) guide the group around; he reminded me of John Glenn.
 I thought about how John Glenn had been an astronaut and then had become a United States senator from Ohio.

 I had seated myself in an inside auditorium in some circular bleachers which rose from the stage-like area where Glenn was speaking.
-I wasn't completely sure what he was talking about, but a group of about 20 people was gathered around him.
-Apparently the group had a leader and finally Glenn said it was time to pay that leader (a woman) the fee for having heard Glenn speak.
-Glenn seemed to be acting as if he didn't receive the money himself, but I had my doubts.
+I was not completely sure what he was talking about, but a group of about 20 people was gathered around him.
+Apparently, the group had a leader and finally Glenn said it was time to pay that leader (a woman) the fee for having heard Glenn speak.
+Glenn seemed to be acting as if he did not receive the money himself, but I had my doubts.
 The fee was $25, but each person had previously paid $10 which made the total cost $35 for a talk which had probably only lasted about two hours.
 People began handing over the money.

 A young, black fellow on my left began talking to me; he seemed to be trying to explain something about Glenn to me.
-He seemed friendly, but I didn't really trust him and thought he might be trying to pickpocket me.
-Finally he was quiet and I said something to him.
-He immediately backed about a meter away from me; he gave me the distinct impression that he didn't want to talk anymore.
+He seemed friendly, but I did not really trust him and I thought he might be trying to pickpocket me.
+Finally, he was quiet, and I said something to him.
+He immediately backed about a meter away from me; he gave me the distinct impression that he did not want to talk anymore.
 I wondered if I had bad breath and indeed became convinced I did.

 I had been given a paper which had prices of refreshments being sold at a concession stand next to where Glenn was.
-A certain kind of gum only cost 5 cents for 5 sticks; I decided to go down and buy some.
+A certain kind of gum only cost five cents for five sticks; I decided to go down and buy some.

 I began thinking of the pronunciation of the words Gallipolis and Rio Grande.
 I knew they were communities in Gallia County, Ohio and that the people there pronounced the names in a specific way.
-For example Rio wasn't pronounced like the Spanish word "rio", but rather with a long "i".
+For example, Rio was not pronounced like the Spanish word "rio," but rather with a long "i."

 I reached the concession stand and told a girl what I wanted.
 She gave me the pack of gum and told me it would be 44 cents.
 I began to protest that the flyer had said the gum would cost only five cents.
-But I decided the flyer was probably wrong and began looking in my billfold for some money.
-At first I didn't see any money.
+I decided the flyer was probably wrong and I began looking in my billfold for some money.
+At first, I did not see any money.
 Finally, however, I pulled out some bills and laid them on the counter.
 I had several ones and at least one ten.
 We had some difficulty sorting out the bills so that she had the right one.
-Finally she did; I stuck the rest in my pocket.
+Finally, she did; I stuck the rest in my pocket.

-Two girls were actually at the concession stand.
+Two girls were at the concession stand.
 I waited for my change and other people began lining up behind me.
-Finally I realized I had been standing here a long time and began voicing my dismay.
+Finally, I realized I had been standing there a long time and began voicing my dismay.
 I hollered that I had been here 15 minutes just to buy a pack of gum.
-But the girl to whom I had given the money said she couldn't give me my change until the other girl used a green card to open something.
-And the other girl was occupied with something else and was in no hurry.
+The girl to whom I had given the money said she could not give me my change until the other girl used a green card to open something.
+The other girl was occupied with something else and was in no hurry.

-To my surprise Louise was no longer there.
+To my surprise Bonnie was no longer there.
 I had been gone a long time, but where could she have disappeared to?
-She didn't know where to go in New York and didn't have a key to my room.
+She did not know where to go in New York and did not have a key to my room.
 I would just have to sit down and wait for her to return.